Filler

 Learning to Balance

 • Breaking Hair.
-You might notice that the weight of the sword on your head might cause some hair to break close to the scalp.
+You might notice that the weight of the sword on your head may cause some hair to break close to the scalp.
 Don't worry, it'll grow back, and I promise you won't develop a bald spot from it!
-I've been doing sword balancing for over 20 years on my bare head, and I haven't developed a bald spot yet!
+I've been doing sword balancing for over 25 years on my bare head, and I haven't developed a bald spot yet!

 • Prevent Pain.
 When you're new to sword balancing, you'll notice that it hurts to have a heavy object on its edge resting on your head.
 For that reason, don't do more than 15 continuous minutes at a time of balancing practice.
 Or, alternate 5 minutes with the sword followed by 5 minutes without.

 • Prevent Pain.
-If you must practice balancing itself for more than 15 minutes, put on either a turban or a Cleopatra-style headdress such as the one in the photo to the right after 10 minutes of practicing to cushion your head.
+If you must practice balancing itself for more than 15 minutes, put on either a turban or a Cleopatra-style headdress such as the one in the photo later in this article after 10 minutes of practicing to cushion your head.
 You do need some time practicing bareheaded so you can master the skill, but there is no need to endure unnecessary pain.

 • Dealing With Pain.
 When you're new to balancing a sword on your head, you probably will get a headache after a very short time of balancing.
 Don't push yourself too hard at first.
 Start with no more than 5-10 minutes at once of balancing.
 Once you're used to that, you can gradually extend to longer.